AlbericDeLajarte/mobile_base_body_tracking/README.md

 Then run the script `calibration.py` to compute the calibration matrix and save it in `calibration_chessboard.yaml`

 ## Run
+sudo ip link set can0 up type can bitrate 500000
 Just run the script `run.py` to get the pose of the marker `ARUCO.pdf` and compute target velocity